tkokasih/tkokasih.github.io/misc/jwt.md

 ## Background

 Working with authentication and authorization in web space, one cannot escape JWT and its variant.
-This is my short-note, as JWT is not meant to be complicated.
+This is my short-note on the format.

 ## What is JWT?